RestlessIctinus/hello-world/README.md

 Now, let us update this file by adding some notes.
 Again , the purpose is to understand how the whole think works

-tHIS IS THE SECONF TIME CREATING A BRANCH
+THIS IS THE SECOND TIME CREATING A BRANCH